 Small shell in the middle sc of the next 12 shells

-Repeat thumb increase until there are 12 sc between first and last shell.
+Repeat thumb increase until there are 12 sc between the first and last shell.

 Then do 12 small shells around, forming the opening of the thumb

-For last row, in next sc, (sc, ch3, sc, skip 2 sc) repeat around 4 more times, join with first sc. finish off.
-Note: there is only going to be one skipped sc for the last repeat.
+For the last row, in the next sc, (sc, ch3, sc, skip 2 sc) repeat around 4 more times, and join with the first sc. finish off.
+Note: There is only going to be one skipped SC for the last repeat.